-This toolkit was designed for Health Workers in Caribbean countries.
-It was created to help Health Workers deal with stigma and discrimination and provide optimal care to their clients.
+This toolkit was designed for People Living with HIV in Caribbean countries.
+It was created to help PLHIV and their families deal with stigma and discrimination and advocate for their rights and entitlements with respect to HIV.

-How were the toolkits developed?
+How was the toolkit developed?

 A preliminary literature review on HIV-related stigma and discrimination was conducted by the lead consultant.
 Regional consultants were contracted with responsibility for developing the toolkits.
 An Orientation Workshop was convened with the CARICOM/PANCAP, CHAA, CARICOM Steering Committee and the regional consultants to explore stigma and discrimination issues that may exist in each target group, discuss what data are required to inform preparation of the draft toolkits and the major components that should be included in each toolkit, review the project deliverables and agree on the work plan and time frames.
 At this workshop, agreement was reached on the contacts for field work, the framework for interim reports and the need for each regional consultant to conduct a literature review and summary of existing toolkits, develop and submit a research protocol for field work in selected countries and develop a proposal detailing the content of the toolkits.
-The literature review was conducted, the protocols were developed and reviewed and the field work conducted in Barbados, Jamaica and the Bahamas to inform the development of the PLHIV, Health Workers and Private Sector toolkits.
+The literature review was conducted, the protocols were developed and reviewed and the field work conducted in Barbados, Jamaica and the Bahamas to inform the development of the PLHIV.
+Health Workers and Private Sector toolkits.